“Your presence is requested at an engagement party honoring …”

-Historically, S’s conversations with their family about the abjection of Black people in America have been fraught with S’s anger and tears.
+Historically, when S, who is white and of Italian-heritage, has conversations with their family about the abjection of Black people in America, they are left with tears of anger.
 Years of debating on the side of racial equality have not softened the rough edges of S’s family’s opinions.
 Media coverage of the mistreatment and murder of Black people have not changed S’s family’s anti-Black prejudices.

 The day news of the lack of indictment in the case of Michael Brown’s murder dropped, S and I cried ourselves to sleep.

 On social media, S tried to counteract the racist narratives that were underway.
 Unfortunately, S’s stepmother, Becky, left racist diatribes on every single one of S’s posts.
 Becky’s messages comprised of bullshit like: the “sheer size” of Michael Brown “was reason enough” for Wilson to fear him and kill him in “self- defense.”
 Becky stated that Michael Brown was an “asshole” who got “what he deserved,” because he was a “bully” and because he “beat up” Wilson so badly that “his eye was hanging out of his orbital socket.”
 I had never been so close to white rage in my life.